Maggab1031/140_Extra_Credit/README.md

 1. For what values of n is insertion sort faster than mergesort?

+For these problems, I made my own versions of each sorting algorithm, created random lists in doubling size, and timed them sorting each list.
+To make sure I was accounting for outliers, I averaged the results over 100 iterations at each size of list.
+I got this result, showing Iterative search's O(n^2) nature and Merge sorts O(nlog(n)) nature.

 ![Graph of Merge v Insertion](https://github.com/Maggab1031/140_Extra_Credit/blob/master/merge_v_insertion.png "Merge v Insertion")